TNRIS/tnris.org/content/markdown/news/2020-02-06-tnris-supports-efforts-make-texas-count.md

 For additional information, or to get involved, please contact Lloyd Potter or Lila Valencia at the Texas Demographic Center - email: tdc@utsa.edu or phone: 512-936-3542.

-### Additional resources:
+## Additional resources

-Mapping Hard to Count Communities for a Fair and Accurate 2020 Census
+### Mapping Hard to Count Communities for a Fair and Accurate 2020 Census

 <https://www.censushardtocountmaps2020.us/>